Individual Shrinkage for Random Effects: Empirical Applications

-We use the panel dataset in \cite{kline2022systemic} on an experiment that consisted of sending fictitious applications to jobs posted by 108 of the largest U.S. employers.
-For each firm, 125 entry-level vacancies were sampled and, for each vacancy, 8 job applications with random characteristics were sent to the employer.
+\textbf{Data:} The data are from the experiment in \cite{kline2022systemic}, which sent fictitious applications to jobs posted by 108 of the largest U.S.\ employers.
+For each firm, 125 entry-level vacancies were sampled and 8 job applications with randomized characteristics were sent to each vacancy.
 Sampling was organized in 5 waves (between October 2019 and April 2021).
-Focusing on firms sampled in all waves yields a balanced panel of $N=72$ firms over $T=5$ waves.\footnote{Accounting for vacancy closures and the exclusion of some firms from some waves reduced the number of applications to $65,400$.}
+Focusing on firms sampled in all waves yields a balanced panel of $N=72$ firms over $T=5$ waves.\footnote{Accounting for vacancy closures and the exclusion of some firms from some waves leaves $65{,}400$ applications.}

 Applications were sent in pairs, one randomly assigned a distinctively female name and the other a distinctively male name.
 For details on the other observables see \cite{kline2022systemic}.

-The primary outcome in \cite{kline2022systemic} is whether the employer attempted to contact the applicant within 30 days of applying.
-The gender contact gap is defined as the firm-level difference between the contact rate (the ratio of number of contacts and number of received applications) for male and that for female applications.
+The primary outcome is whether the employer attempted to contact the applicant within 30 days.
+The gender contact gap is the firm-level difference between the male and female contact rate (the ratio of the number of contacts to the number of received applications).

-\cite{kline2022systemic} estimate the cross-firm distribution of discrimination using the empirical Bayes deconvolution estimator of \cite{efron2016empirical}, relying on a normality assumptions for the idiosyncratic shocks.
-The estimator considers firm-specific studentized contact gaps, defined as $y_{i.t}=Y_{i,t}/s_i$, where $Y_{i,t}$ is the contact gap and $s_i$ is the standard deviation of contact gaps across different job applications for firm $i$.
+\textbf{EB Approach:} The results in \cite{kline2022systemic} are based on Efron.
+The approach considers firm-specific studentized contact gaps, $y_{i,t}=Y_{i,t}/s_i$, where $Y_{i,t}$ is the contact gap and $s_i$ is the standard deviation of contact gaps across job applications for firm $i$.
 These are modelled as